-- Full programme specifications for the programme(s) under review. - Module specifications for all relevant modules, including those taught outside the named programme but part of the accreditation. - Clear details of the programme structure, indicating any optional modules and credit values. - Completed module mapping matrix indicating coverage of each IFoA subject being applied for - Details of any existing or proposed placement/internship arrangements and how they will integrate with the accredited programme. - Details of any distance learning components of the programme and how these are managed. - Description of where legal, social, ethical and professional issues are taught and assessed in the programme.
+- Full programme specifications for the programme(s) under review. - Module specifications for all relevant modules, including those taught outside the named programme but part of the accreditation. - Clear details of the programme structure, indicating any optional modules and credit values. - Completed module mapping matrix. - Details of any existing or proposed placement arrangements and how they will integrate with the accredited programme. - Details of any distance learning components of the programme and how these are managed. - Description of where legal, social, ethical and professional issues are taught and assessed in the programme.
 Where assessment is not included in modules which contribute to the accreditation average, details of how the assessment of these issues contributes to the award.